Protocols for healing radiation-damaged single-photon detectors suitable for space environment: Results

+While we are unable to measure the temperature directly at the SPAD active area in our set-up, Lim et al.\ \cite{lim2017} reported in their similar set-up that the peak temperature measured by the active area thermistor is reached within $60$~s of the exposure, with temperature reaching above $90~\celsius$ for optical powers greater than $1$~W. \Cref{tab:temperature-increase} shows the estimated peak temperature for the peak optical powers in the current study, using the data from \cite{lim2017}.
+It is expected that even greater temperatures are reached in our set-up, as the SPADs are directly fiber-coupled to the annealing laser.

+The vacuum pressure remained fairly constant, with no significant outgassing events observed.
+There were no issues reported in operating in vacuum with respect to thermal dissipation.
+The CubeSat module chassis acted as an excellent thermal conductor between the electronics and the chamber plate, to which the chassis was fixed.
+During annealing and subsequent module operation, the maximum temperature difference recorded by the RTDs was approximately $5~\celsius$ above ambient (\cref{tab:temperature-increase}). \Cref{fig:temperature-data}a shows that, for short annealing exposures, the greatest contributor of temperature rise was the regular operation of electronics, because the largest increase in temperature is seen by the detector after annealing is complete and the module is turned on.
+However, for long annealing exposures, shown in \cref{fig:temperature-data}b, the temperature increases during annealing, especially in the aluminum mount holding the detectors.
+After annealing is complete, the aluminum mount temperature drops rapidly.

-\subsection{SPAD 1: Post-annealing dark count rate}
+\subsection{SPAD~1: Post-annealing dark count rate}

-The DCR of SPAD 1 is observed for 10~minutes immediately after each of the 20 annealing rounds to investigate if there is any residual change (e.g., temperature variation) in the DM that could contribute to additional thermal counts. \Cref{fig:saturated-voltage-scan}b shows typical data with no significant variations or jumps in DCR after annealing, confirming that the heating of the active area is present only when the beam is incident and cooling occurs rapidly after the beam is shut off.
+The DCR of SPAD~1 is observed for $10$~min immediately after each of the $20$ annealing rounds to investigate if there is any residual change (e.g.,\ temperature variation) in the DM that could contribute to additional thermal counts. \Cref{fig:saturated-voltage-scan}b shows typical data with no significant variations or jumps in DCR after annealing, confirming that the heating of the active area is present only when the beam is incident and cooling occurs rapidly after the beam is shut off.

-\subsection{SPAD 1: Fixed duration, variable annealing power}
+\subsection{SPAD~1: Fixed duration, variable annealing power}

-Annealing SPAD 1 with laser powers below 1~W for a fixed three minute exposure does not yield significant decrease in DCR (\Cref{fig:variable-annealing-power-DCR-temp}).
-The dark count rate decreases rapidly for powers between 1~W and 2~W, but increases again with all subsequent higher-power exposures.
+Annealing SPAD~1 with laser powers below $1$~W for a fixed three-minute exposure does not yield significant decrease in DCR (\cref{fig:variable-annealing-power-DCR-temp}).
+The dark count rate decreases rapidly for powers between $1$~W and $2$~W, but increases again with all subsequent higher-power exposures.
 This increase likely indicates that permanent damage is being done to the SPAD active area.
-With a pre-annealing DCR at 325 kcps (at --22$~\celsius$) and lowest post-annealing DCR at 10.8 kcps, a dark count reduction factor (DCRF) of about 30 $\pm$ 9.3 is observed.
+With a pre-annealing DCR of $325$~kcps (at $-22~\celsius$) and lowest post-annealing DCR of $10.8$~kcps, a dark count reduction factor (DCRF) of about $30 \pm 9.3$ is observed.